Ferrero clinches long-term green PPA deal with Falck Renewables

-Nutella-maker Ferrero has signed a 10-year power purchase agreement (PPA) with green energy group Falck Renewables (FKR.MI) as part of plans to halve its carbon footprint in the next 10 years.
+(Reuters) - Nutella-maker Ferrero has signed a 10-year power purchase agreement (PPA) with green energy group Falck Renewables as part of plans to halve its carbon footprint in the next 10 years.

 The companies said in a statement on Monday the agreement, known as a virtual PPA, envisaged the development of two solar power plants in Sicily which, when ready, would generate up to 35 gigawatt hours of electricity annually.